ekchew/binon/README.md

 * The d bits represent the code byte shared by all dictionary values.
 * Lower case k is like K except the code bytes for each key are omitted.
 * Lower case v is like V except the code bytes for each value are omitted.

-Note that in simple dictionaries, boolean values get packed 8 to a byte as they do in simple lists.
+* The b bits indicate boolean values packed 8 to a byte in the same way as they are in an `SList`.
+(Technically, boolean keys could also get packed this way, but it would be rather silly to use a type that can only be one of two values as your dictionary key.)

-*Implementation Note: Having a single list of key-value pairs may have improved binary legibility, but it would also have eliminated the ability to pack bools, which was seen as too much of a sacrifice.*
+*Implementation Note: Though having a single list of key-value pairs may have improved binary legibility, but it would also have eliminated the ability to pack booleans.*

 <a name="python"></a>
 ## Python Interface